pravega/openmessaging-benchmark/driver-pravega/doc/metrics_and_logs.md

-# Collecting Logs and Metrics
+# COLLECTING LOGS AND METRICS

 This will download logs and metrics from the cluster to your local machine.